 Dr. Dean’s lecture was recorded and is available as a podcast here.

-On April 22, Dr. Amy Mazur will present her lecture Gender Parity in France.
+On April 22, Dr. Amy Mazur presented her lecture Gender Parity in France.

 Amy G. Mazur is Claudius O. and Mary W. Johnson Distinguished Professor in Political Science at Washington State University and an Associate Researcher at Centre d’Etudes Européennes, LIEPP, Sciences Po, Paris.
 Her recent books include The OUP Handbook of French Politics (edited with Robert Elgie and Emiliano Grossman, 2015) and The Politics of State Feminism: Innovation in Comparative Research (with Dorothy McBride, Temple University Press, 2010).
 She is currently co convening, with Isabelle Engeli (Exeter University), the Gender Equality Policy in Practice Network (GEPP), and is Lead Editor at French Politics and a Fellow-in-Residence at the Center for Interdisciplinary Research -ZIG, Bielefeld University.

-Next, on April 27, Dr. Elżbieta Korolczuk will join us for her re-scheduled lecture Anti-Gender Politics and Rightwing Populism in Poland.
+Next, on April 27, Dr. Elżbieta Korolczuk joined us for her re-scheduled lecture Anti-Gender Politics and Rightwing Populism in Poland.

 Elżbieta Korolczuk, PhD, is an Associate Professor in sociology at The School of Historical and Contemporary Studies, Södertörn University in Stockholm, Sweden and American Studies Center, Warsaw University.
 Her research interests involve social movements, civil society, and politics of reproduction, as well as right-wing populism and mobilizations against “gender”.